 Pine Mountain E1 and E2 come with 120/130mm of travel in the fork and huge 27.5+ tires that are 2.8″ wide.
 Don’t get fooled into thinking that these are not proper MTBs just because they are electric—they are.

 They’ll help you get a few more laps around trails and allow you to send it down your favorite descents without crushing your hopes and dreams on the way up the hill.

 Alpine Trail E1 and E2 are full-suspension electric beasts with 150mm of travel, made for serious trail and enduro riding.
 These bikes are powered by Shimano STEPS mid-drive motors and high-capacity integrated batteries, which is just what you need on a long day spent in the mountains.
-On top of that, the mullet wheel design will give you maximum rollover and handling ability, which is just what you expect from a top-tier FS e-MTB.
+On top of that, the mullet wheel design will give you maximum rollover and handling ability.
+That is just what you expect from a top-tier FS e-MTB.

 On the other hand, Sausalito e-bikes are intended for tamer riders who want to spend more time on the saddle, in spite of injuries, old age, or challenging terrain.

 They’re ideal for commuting, cruising, and multi-surface exploring.
 Plus, the offering includes both step-over and step-through models, which is good news for riders who have trouble mounting and dismounting.

 What’s the best time to start riding a bike?
 The right answer is as early as possible.
 Luckily, Marin manufactures a decent number of kids’ bikes as well, intended for recreational and more serious riding.